coreos/quay-docs/issues/auth-failure.md

 ### You do not have permission on the repository

 Make sure that your user/robot account/token has permission on the repository.
-Permissions on a repository can be edited from the [repository admin panel](/glossary/repo-admin.html).
+Permissions on a repository can be edited from the [permissions view](/guides/repo-permissions.html).
 Note that if you are trying to push/pull an organization repository, your account must either have permissions OR be a member of a [team](/glossary/teams.html).